 What Can You Do?

-If you have any questions or comments regarding the paper recycling bins, contact the Facilities Custodial Office, extension 5265.
+If you have any questions or comments regarding recycling bins or if you need recycling bins for a special event, contact the Facilities Custodial Office, extension 5265.